nikkirobertson/lab03/README.md

 # lab03

 ## What do you think is the type of each of the following fields?
-* private int count;
+* private int count; integer
-* private Student representative;
+* private Student representative; string
-* private Server host;
+* private Server host; string

 ## What are the names of the following fields?
 * private boolean alive;
 * private Person tutor;
 * private Game game;

-## From what you know about the naming conventions for classes, which of the type names in teh above questions would you say are class names?
+## From what you know about the naming conventions for classes, which of the type names in the above questions would you say are class names?
+Person tutor, Game, game, Student representative, Server host.

 ## In the following field declaration from the `TicketMachine` class
 ```